alcionai/corso/website/blog/2023-4-10-incrementals-pt2.md

 folder is a descendent of something that was deleted and think it should be deleted as well.

-When augmenting the in-memory tree folders that are marked as deleted do not have their reference added to a tree node.
+When augmenting the in-memory tree, folders that are marked as deleted don't have their reference added to a tree node.
 Folders that were moved or renamed have their reference added to the tree node where the folder resides in the currently running backup.